Lay Mobilization FAQs

-- Extended Coaching includes the elements of the basic coaching, as well as on-site coaching with individual congregations between the on-campus consultations.
+- Extended Coaching includes the elements of the basic coaching, as well as on-site coaching with individual congregations between the consultations.
 Extended Coaching prices vary depending on the results of assessments, degree of congregational enrollment and travel distance/frequencies.
 Congregations pay additional travel expenses for on-site coaching.

 What is the Covenant?

 - At Phase 2, we will walk you through a process to create your own covenant based on your church’s expectations, intentions and goals.

 - The covenant gives clear expectations to each team member based on the structure decided as a team.

 - The consultation will continue as scheduled as long as the Seminary is open for business.

 - If cancellation occurs, a modified version of the event will be rescheduled at a later date in consultation with registered participants.

 Bryan Sims, Director of the Center for Lay Mobilization